neuralmagic/sparseml/integrations/huggingface-transformers/tutorials/sparse-transfer-learning-bert.md

 To run sparse transfer learning, we first need to create/select a sparsification recipe.
 For sparse transfer, we need a recipe that instructs SparseML to maintain sparsity during training and to quantize the model over the final epochs.

-For the SST2 dataset, there is a [transfer learning recipe available in SparseZoo](https://sparsezoo.neuralmagic.com/models/nlp%2Fsentiment_analysis%2Fobert-base%2Fpytorch%2Fhuggingface%2Fsst2%2Fpruned90_quant-none), identified by the following SparseZoo stub:
+For the SST2 dataset, there is a [transfer learning recipe available in SparseZoo](https://sparsezoo.neuralmagic.com/models/nlp%2Fsentiment_analysis%2Fobert-base%2Fpytorch%2Fhuggingface%2Fsst2%2Fpruned90_quant-none), identified by the following stub:
 ```
 zoo:nlp/sentiment_analysis/obert-base/pytorch/huggingface/sst2/pruned90_quant-none
 ```